MileHacker Logo

 Pre-Trip Research Suggestions

-Read up on Costa Rican culture, learn basic Spanish phrases, and become familiar with Jacó-specific safety tips.
-Grasp the local currency and approximate costs to budget effectively.
+Read up on Costa Rican culture, pick up Some simple spanish phrases, and become familiar with Jacó-specific safety tips.
+Comprehend the local currency and approximate costs to budget effectively.